Measurement and QCD analysis of double-differential inclusive jet cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

 {A measurement of the inclusive jet production in proton-proton collisions at the LHC at $\sqrt{s}=13\TeV$ is presented.
 The double-differential cross sections are measured as a function of the jet transverse momentum $\pt$ and the absolute jet rapidity $\abs{y}$.
 The anti-$\kt$ clustering algorithm is used with distance parameter of 0.4 (0.7) in a phase space region with jet \pt from 97\GeV up to 3.1\TeV and $\abs{y}<2.0$.
 Data collected with the CMS detector are used, corresponding to an integrated luminosity of 36.3\fbinv (33.5\fbinv).
 The measurement is used in a comprehensive QCD analysis at next-to-next-to-leading order, which results in significant improvement in the accuracy of the parton distributions in the proton.
 Simultaneously, the value of the strong coupling constant at the \PZ boson mass is extracted as $\alpSZ= 0.1170 \pm 0.0019$.
-For the first time, these data are used in a standard model effective field theory analysis at next-to-leading order, where parton distributions and the QCD parameters are extracted simultaneously with imposed constraints on the Wilson coefficient $c_1$ of 4-quark contact interactions.}
+For the first time, these data are used in a standard model effective field theory analysis at next-to-leading order, where parton distributions and the QCD parameters are extracted simultaneously with imposed constraints on the Wilson coefficient $c_1$ of 4-quark contact interactions.\\[1cm] \textbf{Note added: in the Addendum to this paper \DOI{10.1007/JHEP12(2022)035}, available as Appendix B in this document, an improved value of $\alpSZ = 0.1166 \pm 0.0017$ has been extracted.
+This result supersedes the number in the above abstract of the original publication \DOI{10.1007/JHEP02(2022)142}.} }

 { pdfauthor={CMS Collaboration}, pdftitle={Measurement and QCD analysis of double-differential inclusive jet cross sections in proton-proton collisions at sqrt(s) = 13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, QCD, jet, proton, collisions, PDF, NLO, NNLO, NLL}}